allegheny-college-cmpsc-105-spring-2024/resto-ManasviBantawa/index.md

 <span style="color:red">CAFE COKU</span>
 </h1>

-Founded in 2030, this cafe is a second home to  leaders, thinkers, makers, and doers, all alike.
+Founded in 2030, by Manasvi Bantawa, this cafe is a second home to  leaders, thinkers, makers, and doers, all alike.
 An exclusive yearly subscription is required to enter Cafe Coku and can only be subscribed based on referrals from friends and family.

 Many Academy Award-winning directors, writers, producers, are our customers here.